torus-digital/torus_cms/README.md

 13. Set up hosting for the amplify app `amplify hosting add `

     1. Select ` dev `
-    2. For the name of the bucket, enter ` admin.your-domain.com ` replace your-domain.com with your domain..
+    2. For the name of the bucket, enter ` admin.your-domain.com ` replace your-domain.com with your domain.

 15. Re-run the deployment script.
 Add a -dev at the end of the name your sotrage bucket (e.g. yourstorage-bucket-dev). this assumes you named your environment dev.